 Bureau of Land Management (BLM) Camping

 BLM land is everywhere you turn in Montana.
-One of the best things about BLM land?
-It offers lots of primitive camping opportunities, including many totally free boondocking spots.
+One of the best things about BLM land is that it offers lots of primitive camping opportunities, including many totally free boondocking spots.

 We love the Jame Kipp Campground in Winifred, which is run by the BLM.
 This is a super cheap camping option with tons of amazing wildlife viewing and access to a river.
 It is dry camping, so be sure to go in prepared!